Cyber Security Forum

 Information and Communication Technology security has its own challenges whether it applies to enterprise scale networks or smaller network switches.

-The Forum will explore both the hardware and software solutions that can be applied to ensure maximum protection.
+The Forum explored both the hardware and software solutions that can be applied to ensure maximum protection.

-At least eight speakers will present at the Cyber Security Forum in two sessions.
-Both sessions will conclude with a Panel discussion where the audience will be encouraged to pose their own questions on topics specific to their interests.
+At least eight speakers presented at the Cyber Security Forum in two sessions.
+Both sessions were concluded with a Panel discussion where the audience has been encouraged to pose their own questions on topics specific to their interests.